 Scientists, make forecasts that don't quite work out how they expected, take bubble bees, according to scientists, they are not supposed to fly.
 But yet they do.
 Why?
 And their discipline is not dismissed or mocked as a result, even though uncertainty is acceptable and part of their practice.
 Why?

 In the book, Rome.
-Augustus’s fame – predicted at birth by astrologers whose life often depended on accuracy.
+Augustus's fame - was predicted at birth by astrologers whose life often depended on accuracy.
 And the appalling behavior of Nero and Caligula?
-Also written in their horoscopes too, according to Bobrick’s sources.
+Also written in their horoscopes too, according to Bobrick's sources.
 He even cites an example of a death being predicted many years in advance.
 The person actually died (by being stabbed) within an hour of the appointed time.

 Some criticisms of astrology as a tool to predict the future are as follows.
-Some people argue that birth charts are inaccurate as they take into account the time of birth rather than the time of conception which would be more accurate, not true, When your take your first breath in life, in the world, along with longitude and latitude of birth & timing of birth, when the planets line up in the sky on your birth, as they were when Jesus was born showing the way to the King, these are the tools use & needed to cast an accurate Astrology/Horoscope Chart.
+Some people argue that birth charts are inaccurate as they take into account the time of birth rather than the time of conception which would be more accurate, not true, When you take your first breath in life, in the world, along with longitude and latitude of birth & timing of birth, when the planets line up in the sky on your birth, as they were when Jesus was born showing the way to the King, these are the tools use & needed to cast an accurate Astrology/Horoscope Chart.

 Other criticisms are based around the fact that astrology looks at the positions of the planets, however, over the years the constellations have shifted, and the heavens now look very different to the way they would have done when astrology was originally discovered.
 This means that constellations are now in different places, so for example Virgo is now in Libra.
 Astrologers argue however that our ancestors were well aware that the planets and stars were moving, even centuries ago, and that they factored this in when making astrological predictions, as we continue to do today.

-Finally, some people have argued that when tested, astrology only has a 86% success rate when it comes to matching people with their astrological charts.
+Finally, some people have argued that when tested, astrology only has an 86% success rate when it comes to matching people with their astrological charts.
 What people fail to realize however is that this is actually a high score compared to many other scientific experiments, and yet these are not derided as easily as astrology is.
-One example of this might be some kinds of medicine which have a 45% success rate, but which are still used in the medical field as this is considered a good score when it comes to saving a life 45% of the time.
-When astrologers score 86% in tests however, it is argued that they should have scored 100% and that anything less than this indicates that astrology is inaccurate.
+One example of this might be some kinds of medicine which have a 45% success rate but are still used in the medical field as this is considered a good score when it comes to saving a life 45% of the time.
+When astrologers score 86% in tests, however, it is argued that they should have scored 100% and that anything less than this indicates that astrology is inaccurate.
 This also doesn’t take into account the skill of the astrologer and the information that they have access to such as whether they have a full birth chart to work from or not.
 One has to MUST have an accurate birth time, & know when they were born.
 Period.
 Success rates in Astrology are higher when an Astrologer has the correct information.
-Success rates are in argument also, not only with Astrology, but with Scientist as well.
+Success rates are in argument also, not only with Astrology but with Scientists as well.

-Over the years astrology has got an unfair reputation as a discipline that is not to be taken seriously, although as the above figures show, astrology has earned its right to not only be called a science for predicting the future, but also has centuries of practice and research that back up its claims.
+Over the years astrology has got an unfair reputation as a discipline that is not to be taken seriously, although as the above figures show, astrology has earned its right to not only be called a science for predicting the future but also has centuries of practice and research that back up its claims.